Fun to be had by all!

 Cocoa Beach – is the surfing capital of Florida, but you don’t have to bring a surfboard to have fun.
 The beaches get pretty lively during Spring Break.

 Fort Lauderdale – This is where the 10 college kids in one room at the Holiday Inn happened.
 That isn’t the way Spring Break in Ft.
 Lauderdale looks anymore, but it can still be popular; the Elbo Room still jamming.
-While “The Strip” can hold its own, the current crowds are also dispersed onto neighboring beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood and Deerfield Beach.
+While “The Strip” can hold its own, the current crowds are also dispersed onto neighboring beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood, and Deerfield Beach.

 Panama City/Destin – When local laws banned alcohol on the beaches and created other restrictions; its allure changed.
+Add to that was the major hurricane that struck their region.

 Spring Break is sort of a rite of passage.
 Let’s face it, in just a very short few years they will (hopefully) be out in the working world and vacations will take on a whole new look for them.